- 28 Jul 2025

 Click Continue when you are ready.

-And finally, you can update jobs to Awaiting Parts by selecting the option from the dropdown.
+And finally, you can update the job to Awaiting Parts by ticking the job from the dropdown.

 Click Done once you're happy with your selections.